mfhepp/py4docker/README.md

 This builds an image for production, named `test_app` (or whatever you chose).

-The motivation for two images is that you will keep your last working version available while you are developing (e.g. on branches).
+The motivation for two images is that you will keep an image of your last working version available while you are developing (e.g. on feature branches).

 ### Updating an Image

-Due to Docker caching mechanisms, **new versions of Python packages or security updates to the Debian system will only be installed** if you tell Docker to ignore the cached previous stages when building the image.
+Due to Docker caching mechanisms, **new versions of Python packages or security updates to the Debian system will only be installed** if you tell Docker to ignore the cached previous stages when building the image (or if you change `env.yaml``).

-This can be done with the `-f` option:
+This can be done with the `-f` (for _force_) option:

 ```bash
 # Development image